 It took Taylor and I a few trips to New Orleans before we were able to go to the world famous Café du Monde.
 After passing the extraordinarily long line several times in one day, we decided the best time to go would be after a night out on the town.

-Needless to say, at 2am the line was much shorter than it usually is.
-These were the most delicious beignets Taylor and I have ever had the pleasure of eating.
-Pair a sugary plate of those with a cup of delightful coffee and you'll have the perfect celebration to end your long night out in New Orleans.
+Needless to say, at 2 am, the line was much shorter than it usually is.
+These were the most delicious beignets we've ever had the pleasure of eating.
+Pair a sugary plate of those with a cup of delightful coffee, and you'll have the perfect treat to end your long night out in New Orleans.

 This is truly a great Dallas restaurant with a fantastic menu and cocktail list.
 My sister and I were really lucky we were able to enjoy lunch here one Saturday afternoon.
 This place has a fantastic menu and cocktail list.
 My beer was served in this huge chalice type glass, and it was awesome!

 To start our meal, we ordered the “Texas Goat Cheese” which was a gooey, melted cheese topped with whole cloves of roasted garlic with fresh French baguettes.
 Although the huge cloves of garlic were a bit much, they were large enough to move to the side with no problem.

 Kendall enjoyed her entire chicken salad sandwich, and I enjoyed some shrimp skewers over a bed of rice.
 We discovered, at the end of meal, that first time customers get a free piece of the Rustic's incredibly fluffy and scrumptious peanut butter pie, so we capped off our meal with pie on the patio.
 I have to say this is a pretty darn great spot to be.

 *The menu has changed a bit since my last visit, so I would love your comments on the new menu.
 We will have to go back soon and try it!*